Stephen Miller Attacks CNN’s Journalism During Softball Fox News Interview

 The only problem was that this time someone leaked information that made it sound like Miller was a little too genuinely ruffled by Jake Tapper.
 It was reported that Miller had to be escorted from CNN’s studio, and someone leaked a transcript of Tapper continuing to admonish the aide just after he ended the interview.

-In the predictable finale to Sunday’s debacle, Miller sat down with Fox News’s Tucker Carlson on Monday night to deny the most embarrassing element of the story – that he was escorted off set – and to continue trashing CNN.
+In the predictable finale to Sunday’s debacle, Miller sat down with Fox News’ Tucker Carlson on Monday night to deny the most embarrassing element of the story — that he was escorted off set — and to continue trashing CNN.
 Tucker’s opening question was just a tad loaded.

 “CNN called around to news organizations and said you were escorted off the set by security,” Carlson said.
 “Presumably you are not a physical threat, you are not armed.
 My question is, but they thought you were a threat.
 Do you think if you have been, I don’t know, a member of MS-13 here illegally, that CNN would have had security pull you off set?”